 Protocol Review Meeting Coordination

 The meeting coordination team in CRS manages a range of meetings that support clinical research studies and initiatives.
-The focus is to arrange, conduct, and record meetings with a particular focus on the Protocol Review & Monitoring System mandated by the Center’s status as a Comprehensive Cancer Center.
+The focus is to arrange, conduct and record meetings with a particular focus on the Protocol Review & Monitoring System and Data and Safety Monitoring Committee mandated by the Center's status as a NCI-Designated Comprehensive Cancer Center.